mahesh-panchal/NBIS_project_template/docs/README.md

 ### Converting the Project report from Quarto Markdown to HTML

 1. Update the `citations.bib` file with any new citations of tools used, and any others that need to be included in the report.

 2. Update the `Project_Report.qmd` with content and tools used.

 3. Transform the `Project_Report.qmd` file into a self-contained HTML file using the following command:

-    ```
+    ```bash
-    quarto render Project_Report.md
+    quarto render Project_Report.qmd
     ```

 ## Project website